dniel/traefik-forward-auth0/docs/auth0.md

 1) Use the content of the Access Token to make authorization decisions.
 2) Use scopes to define permissions.
 3) Traefik ForwardAuth application should'nt do anything with the Access Token.
+4) The receiving API can do whatever it wants with the Access Token.

 ## Authentication
 From [the Auth0 documentation on authentication](https://auth0.com/docs/application-auth/current)
+> Authentication refers to the process of confirming identity.
+While often used interchangeably with authorization,
+> authentication represents a fundamentally different function.
+>
+> In authentication, a user or application proves they are who they say they are by providing valid credentials
+> for verification.
+Authentication is often proved through a username and password, sometimes combined with other
+> elements called factors, which fall into three categories: what you know, what you have, or what you are.

 ## Authorization
 From [the wikipedia article](https://en.wikipedia.org/wiki/Authorization) describing Authorization.